 Definition

-Why This Matters for Agencies
+Why This Matters for Professional Services Firms

-White labeling is important for agencies that want to maintain brand consistency and avoid clients going directly to tool providers.
+White labeling is important for firms that want to maintain brand consistency and avoid clients going directly to tool providers.
 It's particularly relevant for client portals, reporting tools, and resold services.
 The best white-label solutions are completely invisible to end clients.

 Example